A new series exploring one Idealist’s search for her next career move.

 2) Research, research, research.

 - Leaving because of a move?
 Learn your new landscape.
 I’m moving to Boston and hope to stay in the nonprofit sector, but the options and pay scale are different there than in New York.
 Check out Chapter Six of the Idealist Guide to Nonprofit Careers, “Researching all the opportunities in your chosen location.”
 If you want to work at a nonprofit or social enterprise, subscribe to Idealist Email Alerts.

 - Even if you’re not moving, find out what organizations or companies are most active in your region and see if you can find your professional niche in that area.
 Is your city a haven for museums, or hospitals, or biotech?
 You may end up playing a similar role in a wildly different organization.

 - What are your salary requirements?
 If you are moving, find out how much should you expect to make.
 Don’t get turned down for demanding a Manhattan salary in a city with a drastically lower cost of living.
-I found CNN Money’s Cost of Living calculator to be especially handy.
+I found this cost of living calculator to be especially handy.
 You can also see a breakdown of salaries by company, location, and title at Glassdoor.com (you may have to join to see the information you need – they give you a month for free, and offer you unlimited membership if you contribute anonymously to their database).

 3) Sweat the little stuff.
 Seriously.

 After working here I will never, ever copy and paste a form cover letter because I know it always shows.
 Tailor your cover letter and your resume specifically for the job to which you’re applying.
 Find out as much as you can about the organization or company you’d like to work for, and tell them honestly why you want to work for them and why you’re qualified for the position.